Consideration of vulnerable populations in risk assessment

 An overlap of differences that increase exposure may further increase vulnerability.

-During the exposure assessment, distinct exposure estimates routinely derived for different age groups take into consideration physical and behavioural differences during different stages of life.
+During the exposure assessment, distinct exposure estimates that are routinely derived for different age groups consider physical and behavioural differences during different stages of life.
 For example, infants and children ingest a greater quantity of food, drinking water, soil and dust per kilogram of body weight than adults, which may result in greater exposure to a given substance.
 In addition, infants and toddlers spend more time on the floor or on the ground (while crawling or playing) and have a greater tendency to put non-food items into their mouths.

-Other subpopulations considered in the assessment when there is sufficient information to do so include people living near sources of substance release (such as metal mining operations or refineries, or industrial centres) who may have increased exposure to substances from current or historical releases to the environment.
+Other subpopulations that may be considered in the assessment if there is sufficient information include people living near sources of substance release.
+For example, individuals who live near metal mining operations or refineries, or industrial centres may have increased exposure to substances from current or historical releases to the environment.
 As an example, the screening assessment of a substance found in gasoline, dicyclopentadiene (DCPD), considered subpopulations living near gasoline service stations or bulk storage facilities in the screening assessment because of increased concentrations of DCPD in the air they routinely breathe.
-For some substances, academic researchers, government or industry measure concentrations in the environment.
+For some substances, exposure data comes from academic researchers, government or industry who measure concentrations in the environment.
 For other substances, concentrations may be predicted using models.

 For some substances, information from biomonitoring studies (such as the First Nations Biomonitoring Initiative or the Northern Contaminants Program) or from food and nutrition surveys in country foods (such as the First Nations Food, Nutrition and Environment Study) can be used to estimate the potential for increased exposure in Indigenous peoples.

-How vulnerable populations are considered in risk characterization
+How populations who may be disproportionately impacted are considered in risk characterization

-Risk assessment of substances under CEPA 1999 makes use of a weight of evidence approach and the application of precaution.
+Assessment of substances under CEPA makes use of a weight of evidence approach and the application of precaution.
 A subpopulation having greater susceptibility or greater exposure to a substance than the general population, does not necessarily mean a potential risk will be identified.
-To assess risk, the critical health effects (the hazard) of the substance as well as the potential exposure are considered together, often through the development of a margin of exposure.
-The risk assessment may include estimates for individuals with greater biological susceptibility or greater exposure.
-A potential risk identified for a vulnerable population is taken into consideration during the risk management phase.
+To assess risk, the critical health effects (the hazard) of the substance as well as the potential exposure are compared, and the difference between them, often referred to as the margin of exposure.
+The assessment may include estimates for individuals with greater biological susceptibility or greater exposure.
+A potential risk identified for a population who may be disproportionately impacted is taken into consideration during the risk management phase.

-For example, the Government restricted the use of the substance, 1,2-Benzenedicarboxylic acid, mixed C8-11-alkyl and 2-ethylhexyl and hexyl and isononyl diesters, which is a mixture of phthalate diesters used in plastics.
-The risk assessment concluded that developmental and reproductive effects could result from infants and children being exposed to this substance in plastic child care articles (such as pacifiers, baby bottle nipples, toys).
+For example, the Government restricted the use of a new substance, which is a mixture of phthalate diesters used in plastics.
+The risk assessment determined that developmental and reproductive effects could result from infants and children being exposed to this substance in child care articles (such as pacifiers, baby bottle nipples, toys).
 The Government restricted the use of the substance as a plasticizer in toys and child care articles in order to prevent this risk.

-The Government will continue to support research and monitoring to help improve knowledge and understanding of vulnerable populations, and will develop approaches and tools to support risk assessment activities aimed at these populations.
+The Government will continue to support research and monitoring to help improve knowledge and understanding of populations who may be disproportionately impacted and will develop approaches and tools to support assessment activities aimed at these populations.

 Page details